nsnam/ns-3-dev-git/src/wave/doc/wave.rst

 feature has no relation to wifi MAC classes, then a new class will be defined.
 This approach was selected to be non-intrusive to the
 |ns3| wifi module.
 All of these classes will be hosted in a 'container'
 class called ``ns3:: WaveNetDevice``.
-This class is a subclass inherting from ``ns3::NetDeivce``, composed of the objects of ``ns3::ChannelScheduler``, ``ns3::ChannelManager``, ``ns3::ChannelCoordinator`` and ``ns3::VsaManager``
+This class is a subclass inheriting from ``ns3::NetDeivce``, composed of the objects of ``ns3::ChannelScheduler``, ``ns3::ChannelManager``, ``ns3::ChannelCoordinator`` and ``ns3::VsaManager``